ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: A Fine-grained Analysis

-\textbf{Knowledge from shallow layers misleads the student while distribution shift.} To analyze the influence of knowledge in different hint layers, we conduct ablation experiments on four variants of the distillation loss term.
+\paragraph{Low-level knowledge misleads the student while distribution shifts} To analyze the influence of different knowledge, We first study the similarity of knowledge between different layers through center kernel analysis (CKA)~\citep{kornblith2019similarity}.
+As shown in \cref{fig:cka}, the CKA of Fitnet highlights the great diversity between the teacher and student, and its CAM also appeared the same problem.
+To analyze the influence of knowledge in different hint layers, we further conduct ablation experiments on four variants of the distillation loss term.
 Feature maps learned by different layers of the teacher model often differed from each other.
-Unlike~\citet{romero2014fitnets}, which tended to choose the middle layer of the teacher model as the guiding layer, we observe an obvious performance drop after matching the first to third layer.
-As reported in \Cref{tab:hint}, \emph{we find that the last layer achieves the best.} The reason is that low-level features are extracted from shallow layers, which pay more attention to details (such as color, texture, boundary) and have more noise under distribution shift.
-Deep layer can extract more robust semantic representations and retain integrity information, making them easier to identify across distributions~\cite{zhang2018interpretable}.
-The upshot is, that dark knowledge from shallow layers of the teacher may mislead the student under distribution shift.
+Unlike~\citep{romero2014fitnets}, which tended to choose the middle layer of the teacher model as the guiding layer, we observe an obvious performance drop after matching the first to the third layer.
+As reported in \cref{tab:hint}, we find that the last layer achieves the best.